chrisxfire/chrisxfire.github.io/content/notes/_net/user-interfaces/winui-3/design/layouts/layouts.md

 </Page>
 ```

-## Visual States and Attached Properties
+## visual states and attached properties
 When you set the value for an attached property (but not a regular property), surround the attached property name in parantheses:
 ```xml
 <Setter Target="myTextBox.(RelativePanel.AlignHorizontalCenterWithPanel)" Value="True"/>